codeotter0201/claude-daily-check-in/PRD.md

     The `direct_prompt` will contain the following instructions for Claude:
     ```
-    1. Get the current UTC time.
+    1. Get the current UTC time and determine today's date.
-    2. Based on the current date, determine the log filename in the format 'YYYYMM-log.csv'.
+    2. Based on the current date, determine the log filename in the format 'YYYYMM-session-log.csv'.
     3. Check if this file exists.
-If it does not, create it and write the header 'timestamp,event_type,token_id'.
+If it does not, create it and write the header 'timestamp,event_type,token_id,reset_time_utc8'.
+    4. Calculate the expected session reset time (current time + 5 hours, converted to UTC+8).
-    4. Append a new line to the file with current UTC timestamp in ISO 8601 format, 'CHECK-IN', and token identifier (e.g., 'TOKEN_1').
+    5. Append a new line with: current UTC timestamp, 'SESSION-RESET-TRIGGER', token identifier, and expected UTC+8 reset time.
     IMPORTANT: Only perform file operations.
 Do NOT run git commands.
     ```

     GitHub Actions will then handle:
     ```
     1. git add *.csv
-    2. git commit -m "chore: Automated check-in at [timestamp]"
+    2. git commit -m "chore(bot): Session reset trigger at [timestamp]"
     3. git push origin main
     ```